The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 For a younger generation of fans, the idea of going to Wembley for an FA Cup final, only for the game to be a draw and to have to traipse back down to London five days later for a replay on a Thursday evening seems inconceivable.

 Replays for the sixth round went for the 2016/17 season, with the fifth round going in 2019/20.
+Replays have now gone from the first round, to much consternation.

 Liam Williams and Darren Durber of bet365's News team argue both sides of the coin.

-For a replay to be worthwhile, you need one of the really small clubs left in the third round of the FA Cup to be drawn against one of the big hitters, and even then they need to get a result in order to secure that replay.
+Generally, for a replay to be worthwhile, you need one of the really small clubs left in the third round of the FA Cup to be drawn against one of the big hitters, and even then they need to get a result in order to secure that replay.

-The argument is always that getting rid of replays denies the small clubs the chance to financially benefit from the bumper payday, but those replays are exceedingly rare.
+The argument is always that getting rid of replays denies the small clubs the chance to financially benefit from the bumper payday, but those replays were exceedingly rare.
 Indeed, the last time a team from the fourth tier of English football earned a replay against Premier League opposition was back in 2017, when Plymouth held Liverpool to a 0-0 draw at Anfield, before a bumper crowd of 17,048 turned up to Home Park to see Liverpool’s second string run out 1-0 winners.

-This year, only eight League One clubs even made it to the third round, only three of them faced Premier League clubs and just one earned a replay (Blackpool, when a reduced crowd of 8,045 - their lowest of the season - saw their side lose 3-2 to Nottingham Forest).
+Last season, only eight League One clubs even made it to the third round, only three of them faced Premier League clubs and just one earned a replay (Blackpool, when a reduced crowd of 8,045 - their lowest of the season - saw their side lose 3-2 to Nottingham Forest).

 Wolves v Brentford